Vivien Heilbron: Film

+Theatre

-On stage she has played Elizabeth in Richard III opposite Derek Jacobi and Blanche DuBois in A Streetcar Named Desire at the Royal Lyceum Theatre in Edinburgh.
+On stage, she has played Elizabeth in Richard III opposite Derek Jacobi and Blanche DuBois in A Streetcar Named Desire at the Royal Lyceum Theatre in Edinburgh.
 She more recently returned in An Evening With Grassic Gibbon, playing The Narrator.

 Personal life

 Heilbron met actor Jonathan Cecil when they were both studying at the London Academy of Music and Dramatic Art, and the couple married in 1963.
-The couple divorced after Cecil met actress Anna Sharkey in 1972, with the two marrying in 1976.

 Heilbron married actor David Rintoul in 2008.
 She is the elder sister of actress Lorna Heilbron and the sister-in-law of Nicholas Clay.